FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/pluggable_authentication_developer.md

 ## Using the SecureTransport SSLContext service

 {{< SecureTransport/securetransportname  >}} provides a service for creating `javax.net.ssl.SSLContext` and `javax.net.ssl.SSLSocketFactory` objects using its internal keystore.
 These objects can be used for setting up secure SSL connections to other applications.
-This service is identical to the *Certificate service* exposed for *Custom connectors*, see <a href="../custom_connector/custom_protocol#exposed" class="MCXref xref">SecureTransport exposed services</a>.
+This service is identical to the *Certificate service* exposed for *Custom connectors*, see [SecureTransport exposed services](../custom_connector/custom_protocol#exposed).

 The service interface is called `com.axway.st.plugins.authentication.services.SSLContextService` and can be injected in the plug-in’s Authenticators and `UserReleaseListener` class, using the following code: